- Archiving the arts

 The MDR is an index to English and Welsh manorial records, providing brief descriptions of documents and details of their locations in public and private hands.

 Manorial records include court rolls, surveys, maps, terriers and all other documents relating to the boundaries, franchises, wastes, customs or courts of a manor.
-A manor is a unit of land originating in the feudal system.

 Listen to our podcast which provides an introduction to the various types of manorial records and offers a practical guide to using the MDR.